 When we are flooded with the success or appearance of success of others, it can be draining if we are not in the same chapter of life.
 Listen to me very carefully – comparison is the thief of joy.
 When you constantly compare your life to someone else’s – when you compare your middle to someone else’s end – you will be robbed of the joy you could be having in your present life.

 Think about that for a minute.

 Your Path May Be Different, But It’s Leading You Somewhere

 Everyone is at a different stage of life, and you are where you are for a reason.

-It might feel like everyone you know is getting married, or have already started a family.
-Some of your friends might be posting photos of their extravagant vacations, their brand new Corvette, or half-million dollar home.
-And you sit in your one bedroom apartment with your child and no one to help you raise them.
+It might feel like everyone you know is getting married, or has already started a family.
+Some of your friends might be posting photos of their extravagant vacations, their brand new Corvette, or half-million-dollar home.
+And you sit in your one-bedroom apartment with your child and no one to help you raise them.
 You feel like you’re working more hours than you see your child.
 You can barely pay your bills.
 And you can’t help but wonder what you’re doing wrong.

 All that really matters is – are you working hard for your family?
 Are you loving your family deeply?
 Are you putting their needs in front of your own?

 There are certain decisions we make in life that can make a significant difference in who we are and who we end up being.
 Some things we have control of, and others we do not.
 We can choose to save money instead of spending it.
 We can choose to remove toxic people from our lives.
 We can choose to avoid drugs and excessive alcohol.
 If we avoid toxic decisions and people and only lookout for the best for ourselves and our family, then we should be proud of the path we are on.